Puerto Rico in scarce supply of hair dye amid baseball fever

 SAN JUAN, Puerto Rico (AP) -- Pharmacies and beauty stores across Puerto Rico are running out of hair dye as a growing number of men go blond in support of the island's baseball players who bleached their hair as a bonding ritual ahead of the World Baseball Classic.

-What began as a joke among team members playing in California has spread across the island in a trend that spiked Tuesday just hours after Puerto Rico beat the Netherlands to reach the championship game undefeated in the tournament, which is held every four years.
-Puerto Rico will play Wednesday in the final against the winner of the Tuesday night game between the United States and Japan.
+What began as a joke among team members playing in California has spread across the island in a trend that spiked Tuesday just hours after Puerto Rico beat the Netherlands in 11 innings to reach the championship game undefeated in the tournament, which is held every four years.
+Puerto Rico will play Wednesday night in the final against the United States, which defeated Japan.

 ''Ever since they began winning, this has not stopped,'' said Myrna Rios, a manager at a Sally Beauty Supply store in the capital of San Juan. ''We have run out of the product in most of our stores.''